Frequently Asked Questions (FAQs)

 - If you have taken a different test, please contact us about validity.

 Is the GRE required?
-Yes, the GRE general test is required for all applicants.
-Applicants with a Bachelor of Science must also take the GRE subject test in one of the following subjects: Biology, Chemistry, Math, or Physics (this is not required for applicants with a Master of Science).
+Yes, but the specific type of GRE required depends on the program to which you are applying.
+The GRE general test is required for all M.S. applicants, as well as all B.S. applicants to Heidelberg University.
+All applicants with a B.S. must also take the GRE subject test in one of the following subjects: Biology, Chemistry, Math, or Physics (this is not required for applicants with a M.S.).
 The reportable history timeframe is valid per ETS regulations (see their website for more information).
-Please note: The GRE tests are required for admission to the program, but not for the application submission.
-If you cannot complete the test before applying, please indicate that it will be taken at a later date.

 What is the GRE Designated Institution (DI) code?
 Our GRE DI code is 4398.